Fighting Well: Understanding Conflict and Connection in Relationships

 Returning with intention, not punishment.

-Sincere apologies: Not just saying “sorry,” but showing understanding of the impact.
+Sincere apologies: Not just saying “sorry,” but demonstrating understanding of the impact.

-Letter writing: A powerful tool to reflect and express when spoken words fail.
+Letter writing: This can be a powerful way to reflect and express your feelings when talking doesn’t work.

 Love and Desire: A Delicate Dance

 In therapy, I often ask clients to explore the relationship between love and desire using reflective exercises.
-One simple but powerful tool:
+One simple but effective tool:

 Draw a line down the middle of a page.
-On one side, write “When I think of love, I think of…” On the other, “When I think of sexuality, I think of…”
+On one side, write “When I think of love, I think of…” On the other hand, “When I think of sexuality, I think of…”

 Repeat with: